 This was so disturbing to me, that in order to retain my sanity I was forced to invest some thinking into it, despite the hopelessness of the endeavor, given that I have no formal background in physics, let alone astrophysics; my field is software engineering.

-My thinking was, necessarily, simple: there is no doubt that relative movement of galaxies in space is at least partially responsible for the observed red-shift, just as it is responsible for the few cases of observed blue-shift.
-(For example the Andromeda galaxy is blue-shifted, because it is on a collision course with the milky way.)
+There is no doubt that relative movement of galaxies in space is at least partially responsible for the observed red-shift, just as it is responsible for the few cases of observed blue-shift.
+For example the Andromeda galaxy is blue-shifted, because it is on a collision course with the milky way.
 However, this does not mean that relative movement is necessarily responsible for all of the observed red-shift.
-Can we find some additional means of explaining red-shift so that we might account for the weird manifestations of red-shift?
+Can we find some additional means of explaining red-shift so that we might account for the truly bizarre manifestations of red-shift?

-- Light reaching us from any galaxy has to travel a long distance, therefore all galaxies should appear red-shifted, as they indeed do, even though they might be stationary with respect to us.
+- Light reaching us from any galaxy has to travel a long distance, therefore all galaxies should appear red-shifted, as they indeed do, even though they might be more or less stationary with respect to us.
 This is a much nicer explanation than to say that all galaxies are running away from us as if we have smelly armpits.

 - Light reaching us from distant galaxies has to travel a longer distance than from nearby galaxies, therefore more distant galaxies should appear more red-shifted, as they indeed do.
 This is a much nicer explanation than to say that galaxies are not only moving away from us, but actually accelerating away from us.

-I knew that my idea had at least some merit due to Occam's razor: sure, I was postulating some as of yet unknown property of light that causes its frequency to decrease as it travels through space, but this is not a terribly implausible thing to suppose, and it certainly seems to be a far less implausible than proposing an expanding universe, an expanding fabric of space-time, plus dark matter and dark energy to make the numbers add up.
-If two hypotheses have equal explaining power, the simpler one wins.
+I knew that my idea had at least a tiny bit of merit due to Occam's razor: sure, I was postulating some as of yet unknown property of light that causes its frequency to decrease as it travels through space, but:

 I had this idea in my late teens, and not knowing what to do with it, I stored it in the back of my mind and went on with my life.

-During the mid 2000s, in the golden era of internet blogs and forums, and before facebook destroyed everything, I happened to have access to an audience of a few thousand people with higher-than-average education.
-A sizable portion of them were necessarily scientists, and a few of them were bound to be astrophysicists.
-So, I described my idea in public and asked if anyone had heard of anything similar to it.
-Sure enough, a few folks stepped up to inform me that my idea had already been considered by scientists, and it even had a name: The Tired Light Hypothesis.
-That was an elating moment for me.
-They told me that although not completely devoid of scientific merit, it was regarded as false, and that it had been pretty much proven wrong by experimental observations.
-I took their word for it, and at the same time I felt pretty content: I was thinking that for a lay-person like me to have independently arrived at a hypothesis which had also been considered by scientists, was a substantial accomplishment even if the hypothesis did not turn out to be correct.
+During the mid 2000s, in the golden era of internet blogs, and before facebook destroyed everything, I happened to have access to an audience of a few thousand people with higher than average education.
+A sizable portion of them were necessarily scientists, so a few of them were bound to be astrophysicists.
+This prompted me to describe my idea on my blog and ask if anyone had heard of anything similar to it.
+Sure enough, a couple of folks stepped up to inform me that my idea had already been considered by scientists, and that although not completely devoid of scientific merit, it was regarded as false, and it had pretty much been proven wrong by experimental observations.
+It even had a name: The Tired Light Hypothesis.

 See Wikipedia: Static Universe